Skip to main content

 Malpractice Insurance for New Solo Attorneys: What to Buy and Why

-What a new solo needs to know about buying legal malpractice insurance — claims-made vs occurrence, tail coverage, what drives premiums, and the mistakes to avoid.
+What a new solo needs to know about buying legal malpractice insurance — claims-made vs occurrence, tail coverage, what drives premiums, what it doesn't cover, and the mistakes to avoid.

 Most new solos treat malpractice insurance as a box to check after they've picked a logo and printed business cards.
 It sits on the to-do list somewhere below "order letterhead" and above "figure out a phone system."
 That ordering is backwards.
 The day you accept your first client, you've created the exact thing this policy exists to protect — a relationship where someone is relying on your judgment and can sue you if they believe that judgment cost them money.

 This is the one purchase where being cheap or slow can end the practice you just started.
-Here's what you're actually buying, how the coverage works, and the mistakes that catch new solos.
+Here's what you're actually buying, how the coverage works, what it quietly leaves out, and the mistakes that catch new solos.

 You probably need it even if your state doesn't make you